Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger

 \subsection{Depth Sampling}

-For an FRB host galaxy that is a member of a cluster or group, estimating the ICM contribution to dispersion depends on its depth within the cluster.
-The galaxy redshift $z_g$ does not provide this distance information, since its peculiar motion within the cluster dominates over the Hubble flow on this scale.
-With some basic assumptions about the cluster's dynamical state, however, we can sample a probability distribution for the galaxy's position along the line of sight when calculating $\DM{ICM}$.
+For an FRB host galaxy that is a member of a cluster or group, how much the ICM/IGrM contributes to the DM will depend on its depth within the cluster.
+The galaxy redshift $z_g$ does not provide this distance information, since peculiar motion within the cluster dominates over the Hubble flow on this scale.
+If we assume that the cluster mass distribution follows an NFW profile and that galaxy positions trace dark matter, then the probability density function for galaxy position along the line of sight is proportional to the NFW profile, restricted to the chord through the spherical halo:

-We assume that the cluster mass distribution follows an NFW profile and that galaxy positions trace dark matter.
-All distances will be given in units of the virial radius $R_v$, and velocities in units of the circular orbital velocity at the virial radius $V_v = \sqrt{G M_v / R_v}$ (the ``virial velocity'').
-Let $x$ represent the distance along the line of sight relative to the distance of the cluster center, $b$ be the projected distance of the host galaxy from the cluster center (the impact parameter), and $v_\parallel = c (z_g - z_\text{cl}) / V_v$ be the line of sight component of the peculiar velocity in units of the virial velocity.